edwindvinas/simpol-interpreter/README.md

 associativity are apparent in the syntax tree.
 The next step, code generation, does a depth-first walk of the syntax tree to generate code.
 Some compilers produce machine code, while others, as shown above, output assembly language.

+### What is the grammar of SIMPOL language?

+Knowing Lex and Yacc is useless if you don't know the language you are working on.
+You need to understand how the language is structured so we can define the patterns to be used in lexer and also the productions to be used in Yacc.

+#### Structure
+SIMPOL has 2 main sections, one for declaring variables and the other for coding.

+    variable {
+    ...
+    }

+    code {
+    ...
+    }

+This programming language has 3 main data types namely integer, Boolean, and string.

+    Integer
+    Boolean
+    String

+#### Formatting
+• Spaces are used to demarcate tokens in the language.
+• Multiple spaces and tabs are treated as single spaces and are otherwise considered irrelevant.
+• Indentation is also irrelevant.
+• SIMPOL is case sensitive.

+#### Section: variable { }
+• All variables are needed to be declared inside this segment.
+• No variable declaration is allowed in code { }.
+• You cannot use a variable unless declared.
+• All variables are global in scope.
+• Example:

+    variable {
+    INT a
+    BLN b
+    STG s
+    }

+#### Section: code { }
+• This is where the actual instructions for a SIMPOL code are written.
+• Example:

+    code {
+    PRT ADD 1 SUB 8 9
+    ASK a
+    PRT a
+    }

+#### Variables and Data Types
+• There are 3 main data types in SIMPOL: integer (INT), Boolean (BLN) and string (STG).
+• A string is enclosed by 2 dollar signs ($)
+• Boolean has 2 possible values: true and false.
+• To declare a variable in variable { }, the format is <data_type> <variable_name>

+#### User Input and Output
+• To ask for input, use the ASK operator.
+The format is ASK <variable_name>.
+• To print values, use the PRT operator.
+The format is PRT <expression>

+#### Operations
+• Take Note: An expression can be composed of several adjacent operators.
+It is not only limited to 1 operator.
+Thus, nested expressions are allowed.

+##### Assignment Operation
+Assignment

+    PUT <expression> IN <variable>

+##### Arithmetic Operations
+Addition

+    ADD <expression1> <expression2>

+Subtraction

+    SUB <expression1> <expression2>

+Multiplication

+    MUL <expression1> <expression2>

+Division

+    DIV <expression1> <expression2>

+Modulo

+    MOD <expression1> <expression2>

+##### Numeric Predicates
+Greater Than

+    GRT <expression1> <expression2>

+Greater Than or Equal

+    GRE <expression1> <expression2>

+Less Than

+    LET <expression1> <expression2>

+Less Than or Equal

+    LEE <expression1> <expression2>

+Equal

+    EQL <expression1> <expression2>

+##### Logical Operations
+And

+    AND <expression1> <expression2>

+Or `

+    OHR <expression1> <expression2>`

+Not

+    NON <expression1>

+#### Limitations
+* To make things simple, an identifier should consist of letters only.
+* No initializing of variables inside the variable { }
+* There are no operations to be performed on strings.
+If you try to perform any operations on them, it should throw an error.
+* You can perform operations on Boolean using logical operations.
+* code { } may be empty.
+* It is required that variable{ } should be declared first before code{ }
+* Nested expressions should be allowed

+##### Sample Empty SIMPOL Program

+    variable { }
+    code { }

+##### Simple SIMPOL Program

+    variable {
+    BLN a
+    }
+    code {
+    PUT ADD 3 SUB 8 9 IN a
+    PRT a
+    }

+##### Sample Non-nested SIMPOL Program

+	variable {
+	STG str
+	STG name
+	INT num1
+	INT num2
+	INT num3
+	INT num4
+	INT num5
+	BLN bol1
+	BLN bol2
+	}

+	code {
+	PUT $The result is: $ IN str
+	ASK name
+	PUT true IN bol1
+	PUT false IN bol2
+	PUT ADD 1 2 IN num1
+	PUT 100 IN num2

+	PRT $Your name is $
+	PRT name
+	PRT OHR true AND bol1 bol2
+	PUT ADD num1 num2 IN num3
+	PUT MUL 10 num3
+	PRT num3
+	PUT MUL 10 ADD num1 num2 IN num4
+	PUT MUL 10 ADD num1 num2 IN num5
+	PRT DIV num4 num5
+	PRT $Goodbye!$
+	}

+##### Sample Nested SIMPOL Program
+	variable {
+	STG str
+	STG name
+	INT num1
+	INT num2
+	INT num3
+	BLN bol1
+	BLN bol2
+	}

+	code {
+	PUT $The result is: $ IN str
+	ASK name
+	PUT true IN bol1
+	PUT false IN bol2
+	PUT ADD 1 2 IN num1
+	PUT 100 IN num2

+	PRT $Your name is $
+	PRT name
+	PRT OHR true AND bol1 bol2
+	PUT MUL 10 ADD num1 num2 IN num3
+	PRT num3
+	PRT DIV MUL 10 ADD num1 num2 MUL 10 ADD num1 num2
+	PRT $Goodbye!$
+	}

+#### Formulate Grammar

+Out of the specs of the SIMPOL language, we can formulate the grammar or syntax.

+??????

+### Why Grammars are important?
+It allows us to parse a certain language and determine if it is syntactically correct based on the grammar.

+#### Example 1
+Prove that "aabbaa" is a valid derivation of the grammar:

+    S ::= aAS | a
+    A ::= SbA | SS | ba

+Illustration:

+    S => a(SbA)S <-- replace A with possible vale SbA S => a(a)b(ba)a <-- replace S with possible value a; replace A with ba S => aabbaa <-- Yes, this is a valid syntax!

+#### Example 2
+Prove "(())()" is a valid derivation of grammar:

+    S ::= SS | (S) | ( )
+Illustration:

+    S => SS
+    S => (S)S
+    S => (())()

 ### Modules